smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/local-data-area.md

 First, remember that a local data area is always assigned to just one IBM i job, although it can be shared with other IBM i jobs - but only when one job uses the SBMJOB command.
 Then the submitted job inherits the LDA content of the submitting job.
 This is how the native IBM i LDA services function.

 The IBM i Agent can take advantage of these rules because it uses the IBM i command SBMJOB to initiate jobs when it has received a Job Start request from the OpCon server.
-The IBM i Agent has been using Type-L Dynamic Variables for several years to support various forms of Job Trakcing, including the relates ability to re-submit Captured Jobs.
+The IBM i Agent has been using Type-L Dynamic Variables for several years to support various forms of Job Tracking, including the relates ability to re-submit Captured Jobs.
 This and other techniques for feeding LDA content to IBM i jobs that OpCon starts are summarized above under [The Functions of Type-L Variables](#the-functions-of-type-l-variables).

 #### The technique for sharing multi-instance Dynamic Variables with the LDA during job starting